AdobeDocs/experience-manager-screens.en/help/using/environments.md

    * **Screens Feature Pack**
    * **AEM Cumulative Fix Pack**

-1. Identify any development packages (for example, WCM Core components) or third-party toolkits (for example, SAP Hybris) that are required.
+1. Identify any development packages (for example, WCM Core components) or third-party tool kits (for example, SAP Hybris) that are required.

 1. Install the same software packages on your local development environments.